Salma Agha

-Salma Agha (born 29 October 1954) is a British singer and actress who worked in Pakistani and Indian films in the 1980s and the early 1990s.
+Salma Agha (born 25 October 1956) is a British singer and actress who worked in Indian and Pakistani films and in the 1980s and the early 1990s.
 She is best known for her acting and singing the song "Dil ke Armaan" in the film Nikaah (1982).

 Early life

-Salma Agha was born and raised in Karachi, Sindh, Pakistan, to Liaqat Gul Agha and his wife Nasreen Agha.
-Salma's father, Liaqat Gul Agha was a tradesman dealing in rugs and belonged to an Urdu-speaking Punjabi Pathan family from Amritsar in Punjab, India.
+Salma Agha was born in Karachi, Pakistan to Liaqat Gul Agha (born Liaqat Gul Tajik) and his wife Nasreen (born Zarina Ghaznavi).
+Salma started singing songs in school festivals and other programs, she was raised in London, where she received several film offers from Indian directors.

+Salma's father was a tradesman dealing in rugs and belonged to an Urdu-speaking Pashtun family from Amritsar.
 Agha traces the origin of her surname 'Aagha' to her Pashtun ancestors from Afghanistan.
-Her father (Liaqat Gul) traded in precious stones and antiques in Iran.
-He was given the title Aagha there, a kind of knighthood bestowed on a businessman of repute."
-Her mother was a musician named Nasreen (born as Zarina Ghaznavi), also a Punjabi Pathan from Rawalpindi, Pakistan, was the daughter of Rafiq Ghaznavi and his wife Anwari Bai Begum, who was one of the earliest actresses of Indian cinema, starring in Heer Ranjha (1932).
+Her father traded in precious stones and antiques in Iran.
+He was given the title Aagha there, an honorific given to a businessman of repute."

+Her mother, a musician, was the daughter of music composer Rafiq Ghaznavi and his wife Anwari Bai Begum, who was one of the earliest actresses of Indian cinema, starring in Heer Ranjha (1932).
+Anwari and Rafiq Ghaznavi separated after Nasreen's birth, and Anwari then married an Indian businessman named Jugal Kishore Mehra, who legally adopted Nasreen.
+Mehra was a Punjabi Hindu who converted to Islam and took the name Ahmed Salman and later moved to Pakistan after the partition of India.

-Anwari and Rafiq Ghaznavi separated after Nasreen's birth, and Anwari then married an Indian businessman named Jugal Kishore Mehra, who was formerly a Punjabi Hindu who converted to Islam and took the name Ahmed Salman and moved to Pakistan.
-Jugal Kishore Mehra was a first cousin of Bollywood actors Raj Kapoor, Shammi Kapoor and Shashi Kapoor of the Kapoor family, because their mother, Ramsarni Kapoor (née Mehra), was the sister of his father.
+Mehra was a first cousin of Indian actors Raj Kapoor, Shammi Kapoor and Shashi Kapoor of the Kapoor family, because their mother, Ramsarni Kapoor (née Mehra), was the sister of his father.

+Raj Kapoor, who met Agha in London when she was young saw her and was interested in casting her in his film Henna.
+However, Mehra, Agha's maternal grandfather, objected.
+Later, at Neetu Singh and Rishi Kapoor's wedding ceremony in London, Raj Kapoor introduced Agha to director and film producer B. R. Chopra, who cast her as the female lead in his blockbuster 1982 film Nikaah, replacing Zeenat Aman.

 Career

-Salma started singing songs in school festivals and other programs, but she was raised in London, where she received several film offers from Indian directors.
 Her first film was the romance Nikaah (1982), in which she starred as the female lead and also sang several of the film's songs herself.
 She was nominated for the Filmfare awards that year in both the Best Actress category and the Best Female Playback Singer category.
 It was for her singing that she won the Filmfare Best Female Playback Award.
 She is also known for her role in Kasam Paida Karne Wale Ki (1984) opposite Mithun Chakraborty, and for her song "Come Closer" from the same film.